PhantomCatz/Team-2637-Steamworks-Code/README.md

-This is Team 2637, Phantom Catz, from Peninsula High School
+This is team 2637, Phantom Catz, from Peninsula High School.

-Website can be found here: <a> https://www.frcteam2637.org/ </a>
+Our team website can be found here: <a> https://www.frcteam2637.org/ </a>